Skip to main content

 Set up clustering

-1. In Events, click your event definition to open it.
+1. In Signals, click your signal to open it.

 How Clustering Works

-Every event stores its data in an attribute field as JSON.
+Every signal event stores its data in a payload JSON field.
 When you start clustering:

-1. Laminar evaluates your Mustache template against each event’s attribute JSON
+1. Laminar renders your Mustache template against each event’s payload JSON (top-level keys only)

 2. The template extracts a string value (for example, {{content}} pulls the content field)